 2. What grades can participate in MCVA?

 MCVA will serve grades K-12 across Muskegon County.
 However, Oakridge High School (grades 9-12) will also be continuing with the Oakridge Online Learning Academy (OOLA).
-Please see the virtual learning webpage for more information about OOLA.
 Some differences between MCVA and OOLA are also described below in other FAQs.

 3. How does a student enroll in MCVA or OOLA?

 Students may enroll in MCVA (K-12) or OOLA (9-12) with the permission of their building principal or designee.
-Parents can communicate their desire to participate in MCVA or OOLA by filling out this form after enrolling for the year or contact their building office.
+Parents can communicate their desire to participate in MCVA or OOLA by contacting the counseling or main office of the school their child is enrolled or completing the online learning request form.
 If approved, building office staff will enroll the student into the MCVA or OOLA.
 Once enrolled, MCVA or OOLA staff will contact the family to complete the registration process.

 4. Who is eligible to enroll in MCVA or OOLA?